hashicorp/terraform-website/content/source/docs/extend/community/contributing.html.md

 - Basic programming knowledge.
-Terraform and Terraform Plugins are written in [the Go programming language](https://golang.org), but even if you've never written a line of Go before, you're still welcome to take a dive into the code and submit patches, the community is happy to assist with code reviews and offer guidance specific to Go.
+Terraform and Terraform Plugins are written in [the Go programming language](https://golang.org), but even if you've never written a line of Go before, you're still welcome to take a dive into the code and submit patches.
+The community is happy to assist with code reviews and offer guidance specific to Go.
 - Infrastructure as Code.
-If this is a new term for you, checkout [Infrastructure as Code](https://en.wikipedia.org/wiki/Infrastructure_as_Code) on Wikipedia for a brief introduction.
+If this is a new term for you, check out [Infrastructure as Code](https://en.wikipedia.org/wiki/Infrastructure_as_Code) on Wikipedia for a brief introduction.
 Our [Getting Started guide](/intro/getting-started/install.html) is a great way to get started as